It’s time to rethink email marketing metrics: how to measure what matters now

 Email marketing

-The way successful brands measure and optimize their email marketing metrics has changed a lot in the last 2 years.
+The way successful brands measure and optimize their email marketing metrics has changed a lot in the last few years.

-Second, inflation, lower retail margins, and a recession that may or may not come are affecting everyone’s spending habits.
-Your email and SMS channels need to work harder—and smarter—than they did before.
+Between iOS 15, lower retail margins, and the recession affecting spending habits, your email and SMS channels need to work harder—and smarter—than they did before.

 Alexa Kilroy, head of brand at Triple Whale, has noticed the shift.
 “Consumers are doing less impulse buying, so DTC brands are seeing longer sales cycles,” she says.
 “Rather than churning and burning through acquiring customers, they’re more focused on retention metrics—and they’re investing in ongoing post-purchase communication.”